 When you talk about sex, you get attention.
 When you talk about fucking your sister, you get controversy.
 Released on October 14th, 1981, Controversy went to #21 on Billboard’s Top 200 and managed to stay in the charts for 32 weeks, earning Prince a gold certification in just three months before going platinum in early ’85.
 It wasn’t a breakout, but it helped further develop a passionate fan base that lives on after him.

-The tone shifts in so many directions, as after criticizing Reagan’s hypermasculine, “tough on the Soviets” approach, comes “Let’s Work”, a dance hit and another Prince classic, but then after that is the hilariously underproduced, very left field, and covertly political “Annie Christian”.
-Cohesion was never promised to us. subtlety was only in the technicalities of Prince’s craft, definitely the result of relentless musical training by his jazz pianist father.
+The tone shifts in so many directions, as after criticizing Reagan’s hyper-masculine, “tough on the Soviets” approach, comes “Let’s Work,” a dance hit and another Prince classic, but then after that is the hilariously underproduced, very left field, and covertly political “Annie Christian”; cohesion was never promised to us.
+Subtlety was only in the technicalities of Prince’s craft; the result of relentless musical training by his jazz pianist father.
 If there ever was supposed to be an arching theme to this album, other than, “You liked that last one?
 No?
 Yes?
-Here’s more.”, then someone please enlighten me.
-It is still acceptable to enjoy an album as a collection of songs, especially when the highlights on this album are just so damn enjoyable you can’t help but laugh and live a little.
+Here’s more,” then someone please enlighten me.
+It is still acceptable to enjoy an album as a collection of songs, especially when the highlights on this album are just so damn enjoyable you can’t help but laugh and live a little?
 We can, and should appreciate musicians who put out content for the sake of content, provided they still employ that little thing called quality control.

 I cannot abstain from criticism however, because I do need to single “Annie Christian” out.
-Erupting through the messy mix of twirling synths, off beat sound effects, and heavily compressed quiet snares is that monotonous tone once more, but this time Prince sticks to a spoken word style where he advocates for gun control, all under the guise of the metaphorical actions of a promiscuous drifter of a woman, who’s also been interpreted as the symbolization of the Devil to other listeners.
-However you feel about the man’s politics, which have been clearly established by this album, the song simply sounds too amateurish for my liking, and I will also succumb to popular opinion and agree that the disconnect from the end of the wonderfully produced banger, “Let’s Work” to the beginning of this pseudo lo-fi allegory is jarring, though I appreciate his attempt.
+Erupting through the messy mix of twirling synths, off-beat sound effects, and heavily compressed quiet snares is that monotonous tone once more, but this time Prince sticks to a spoken word style where he advocates for gun control, all under the guise of the metaphorical actions of a promiscuous drifter of a woman, who’s also been interpreted as the symbolization of the Devil to other listeners.
+However you feel about the man’s politics, which have been somewhat established by this album, the song simply sounds too amateurish for my liking, and I will also succumb to popular opinion and agree that the disconnect from the end of the wonderfully produced banger, “Let’s Work,” to the beginning of this pseudo lo-fi allegory is jarring; although I do appreciate his attempt.
 Readers may point out my hypocrisy in both defending the inconsistencies and agreeing with the criticism, and what’s fair is fair, but if the song had been done better, I wouldn’t have to meet them halfway.

 - I am unsure how Prince was able to take the credit for writing the lyrics, since the original version of the song was tracked in early ’79, with André Cymone singing lead, with lyrics he had written.
 Whatever the case is, this version is slightly re-worked, so maybe they came to an agreement.